 Chickenpox is a highly contagious viral disease and causes blisters on the skin.
 Scratching them can lead to scarring and skin damage.
-Such marks can be bothersome if they are on the face.
+Chickenpox scars can be bothersome if they are on the face.
 Keep reading to learn the natural remedies and other treatment options to fade them and improve their appearance.

 In This Article